-Bad bots, on the other hand, include spam bots whose main programming is to engage with users in order to scam them out of money or information.
+Bad bots, on the other hand, include spam bots whose main program is to engage with users in order to scam them out of money or information.
 They can be found on social platforms such as Twitter or Instagram, persuading people to send cryptocurrency or digital currency to online wallets for prizes that don’t exist.

 Sometimes spam bots are used to attack politicians or celebrities by creating a hostile environment for them online.
 This has led to some people renouncing social media platforms altogether.
 In other instances, they can be used to attack and overwhelm websites, rendering them unusable.

-But first, let’s rewind
+But first, let’s rewind.